Dates: January 31 - April 26, 2019

 Dinner at Tonino's consists of three courses: the first course (primo piatto) is usually pasta or rice, the second course (secondo piatto) is usually meat or fish and a selection of salad or vegetables, and dessert (dolce) is usually fruit or cake or pastry.
 A different second course is served to those who are vegetarians.

-Breakfasts and dinners while in Naples and Rome; Breakfasts and some dinners while in Florence; only breakfast is serviced while in Venice.
+Breakfasts and dinners while in Rome; Breakfasts and some dinners while in Florence; only breakfast is serviced while in Venice.
 Please refer to specific itineraries for program travel.

-Please note that tuition is not included in this cost.
+Tuition is not included in the program fee.
 See bursar.uga.edu for tuition rates.
 Students generally take 12-15 hours.
 The cost of the program includes:

 - Program Deposit (due after acceptance to program) - applied towards total program cost